 Additional duties may be conferred upon specific boards and/or commissions by the City Council.
 These shall be memorialized via the City Charter or by revision to this policy.

-J. Interaction with City Council, Public, Staff, and other Board and Commission Members explaining City programs and recommendations, advocating established City policy and services, as well as providing a channel for citizen expression.
+J. Interaction with City Council, Public, Staff, and other Board and Commission Members

 The city manager shall appoint a staff liaison to support each board and commission.